rulezcasa/rulezcasa/README.md

 <br>

-A Computer Science major and I work on Agents, NLP and RL paradigms.
+I work on Agentic automation, Low resource NLP and deep RL paradigms.
 I'm also building collabaid.in and operon.co.in